 - Demonstrate provincial impact: Emphasize job creation and local procurement in your province

-- Leverage sector alignment: Apply to agencies with strong focus in your sector (e.g., manufacturing to GEP, tourism to MEGA)
+- Leverage sector alignment: Apply to agencies with strong focus in your sector (e.g., manufacturing to GEP, agriculture to FDC)

 - Prepare comprehensive financials: Provincial agencies typically require detailed financial projections and trading history